Santa Fe Independent School District v. Doe

 Santa Fe Independent School Dist. v.
 Doe, 530 U.S. 290 (2000), was a case heard before the United States Supreme Court.
-It ruled that a policy permitting student-led, student-initiated prayer at high school football games violates the Establishment Clause of the First Amendment.
+It ruled that a policy permitting student-led, student-initiated school prayer at high school football games violates the Establishment Clause of the First Amendment.
 Oral arguments were heard March 29, 2000.
 The court announced its decision on June 19, holding the policy unconstitutional in a 6–3 decision.

 Background of the case

 Santa Fe Independent School District (SFISD) is a rural school district in Texas between the cities of Houston and Galveston.
 Two sets of students and their mothers — one a member of the Church of Jesus Christ of Latter-day Saints, the other Catholic —filed suit against the school district.
 The lawsuit alleged various violations of the Establishment Clause and asked for an injunction to prevent prayers from being offered at the graduation ceremony.
 In his decision, Judge Samuel B. Kent of the United States District Court for the Southern District of Texas ordered the school to eliminate all denominational activity in the classroom.
 Religion may only be discussed in a "non-denominational and non-judgmental" manner.
 He also permitted students to offer a non-denominational prayer at graduation ceremonies and football games.
 In allowing prayer at certain school functions, Judge Kent relied on Jones v.
 Clear Creek ISD, another school prayer case in a Houston area school district.

 The school then adopted a policy in which the students would first vote by secret ballot whether to have a benediction at the graduation.
 If they voted yes, then they would elect students to deliver "nonsectarian, nonproselytizing invocations and benedictions."
 The students voted in favor of school prayer, and two students delivered nonsectarian benedictions at the graduation ceremony.
 Following the ceremony, the school removed the requirement that the prayer be nonsectarian and non-proselytizing.
 A similar policy was adopted for football games.